WPS/egon.io/currentBugs.md

-# Current bugs after BPMN.js --> Diagram.js

-- lasso tool displays a grey line right of the selected frame (it's an empty multi element context pad)
+# Agenda

+- implement delete on multi element context pad
-- context-pad resizing
+- fix tests
+- move all js files into diagram-js, remove bpmn folder
+- di $descriptor, $type should be removed

 ### Changed but might be better or not worth fixing